gemini64/a1-llm/README.md

                         (optional) output file
-  -d, --debug           (optional) log additional information -g, --groq            (optional) run on groq cloud --by-sentence         process text sentence by sentence -s {italian,english,russian}, --sentencizer {italian,english,russian}
+  -d, --debug           (optional) log additional information -g, --groq            (optional) run on groq cloud -t {fulltext,bysentence,nocot}, --type {fulltext,bysentence,nocot}
+                        (optional) how the paraphrase should be performed, default is fulltext -s {italian,english,russian}, --sentencizer {italian,english,russian}
-                        language used to initialize the sentencizer (required if --by-sentence is used) -r RETRIES, --retries RETRIES
+                        language used to initialize the sentencizer (required if paraphrasing bysentence) -r RETRIES, --retries RETRIES
                         maximum number of retries if model fails to respond as expected
 ```